Choose your settings

 Tech support scam

-The technician tells you they have to update a program on your computer.
-You let them do it thinking it’s required, but in fact, they take advantage of this opportunity to install a program that captures your user ID and password the next time you log in to AccèsD.
+The fake technician tells you they have to update a program on your computer.
+You allow it, thinking it’s required, but in fact they use the opportunity to install software that captures your user ID and password the next time you log in to Desjardins’s mobile or online services.

 Think twice!

-• Keep in mind that no professionals or companies will ever contact you personally regarding a computer problem.
+• Keep in mind that no company will ever contact you directly to help you fix a problem on your computer or update your software.

 • Never give a stranger remote access to your computer.

-• Never provide your personal information (debit or credit card numbers, AccèsD passwords, PINs and so on).
+• Never share your personal information (debit or credit card numbers, passwords, PINs and so on) with anyone.

-• If you have any doubts about your computer being infected, contact your financial institution right away and have your computer checked by a recognized service provider.
+• If you think your computer has been hacked, contact your financial institution right away and have your device checked by a reputable service provider.

-A push notification is a message sent directly from a mobile app on a phone or tablet.
-In the case of authentication with an advisor, the push notification would be sent through the AccèsD app.
+* A push notification is a message sent from a mobile app on a phone or tablet.
+When a Desjardins advisor is verifying your identity, the push notification will come from the Desjardins mobile app.